ericjonesdev/portfolio-four-project/README.md

   < mobile hompage image >

-  - Fo1 - Authenticated user indicator
+  - Fo2 - Authenticated user indicator

   The user can affirm when they are authenticated (logged in) after successful sign up to the site, to which they are taken to the hompage and can view, within the navbar at the top, a greyed button with their username within it.

   #### Fig 02-User Icon upon authentication (signup) to site

 < user logged in button icon image >

+- Fo3 - Home Page

+The application homepage contains a collagae of blog post with stylized post images.
+The site layout gives an introductory view, illustrating to the user what the overall them of the site relates to.

+#### Fig 02-A-Site Home Page